dlotterman/metal_code_snippets/virtual_appliance_host/no_code_with_guardrails/README.md

 When evaluating or working with Equinix Metal, operators often want a "fastest path to running an application or device inside of the Equinix", where the bootstrap curve of the Equinix Metal is such that often the hardest part is figuring out where to start.

-*no_code_bastion*, aims to minimize the amount of toil needed to quickly and safely establish a familiar operational beachead inside of Equinix Metal for operators looking to get going quickly and safely-ish (or atleast, more so than without this resource).
+*no_code_bastion* aims to minimize the amount of toil needed to quickly and safely establish a familiar operational beachead inside of Equinix Metal for operators looking to get going quickly and safely-ish (or atleast, more so than without this resource) with their project.

 By "Ctrl + C" & "Ctrl + V"'ing this [cloud-init](cloud_inits/el9_no_code_safety_first_appliance_host.yaml) into the [Userdata](https://deploy.equinix.com/developers/docs/metal/server-metadata/user-data/) field when provisioning an [Equinix Metal instance](https://deploy.equinix.com/product/bare-metal/servers/), an Operator should be returned a useable, working `no_code_bastion` instance, ready for brush clearing.